 - drugs that are on the List of Insured Drugs that is published by the Régie de l’assurance-maladie du Québec (RAMQ List), provided such drugs are on the list at the time the expense is incurred; and

-- drugs that are listed as a covered expense in this information package, but are not on the RAMQ List.
+- drugs that are listed as a covered expense in the Policy, but are not on the RAMQ List.

 Coverage for drugs on the List of Insured Drugs that is published by the Régie de l’assurance-maladie du Québec (RAMQ List)

-Prior to the annual out-of-pocket maximum being reached, the percentage of covered drug expenses payable under this benefit will be as follows:
+Prior to the annual out-of-pocket maximum being reached, the percentage of covered drug expenses payable under the Policy will be:

-- For any drug on the RAMQ List which is not otherwise covered under the terms of this Benefit, the percentage payable is the percentage as set out by the then applicable Legislation.
+i) For any drug on the RAMQ List which is not otherwise covered under the terms of the Policy, the percentage payable is the percentage as set out by the then applicable Legislation.

-- For any drug on the RAMQ List which is covered under the terms of the prescription drug coverage provision described in the extended health care tab, the percentage payable is the greater of:
+iii) For any drug on the RAMQ List which is covered under the terms of the Policy, the percentage payable is the greater of: